Solving Inverse Problems with FLAIR: Experiments

 \subsection{Experimental Results}

 \textbf{Inverse Problems.} Our experiments clearly demonstrate that FLAIR outperforms existing flow-based approaches in terms of all perceptual metrics, see~\autoref{tab:restoration_results}.

 In the case of image inpainting, our method produces high-quality reconstructions that fully leverage the power of the generative model and blend naturally into the surrounding context, avoiding degradations and artifacts that we observe in the baselines.
 In particular, FlowDPS tends to produce implausible textures in the inpainted regions, while FlowChef regularly fails to generate semantically consistent content at all.
-For single-image super-resolution, \method{} consistently delivers the most perceptually convincing and realistic outputs.
-Notably, the FID scores remain low for both $\times 8$ and $\times 12$ magnification, indicating an effective usage of the generative prior to overcome the increasing ill-posedness.
-Again, FlowDPS suffers from blur and low texture quality, whereas FlowChef tends to lose semantic coherence.
-In motion deblurring, \method{} also restores sharper and semantically more credible content than competing approaches, which often suffer from residual blur or inconsistent details.
-The boost in reconstruction quality is quantitatively reflected by all metrics, confirming that FLAIR reconstructs images with high fidelity.
-For further qualitative examples, please see~\autoref{sec:additional_results}.